 quick to call it a day, adding that fish were not biting anyway.
 He was

-kind enough to offer us his two dead pikes drying at his feet as a compensation,
+kind enough to offer us his two dead pikes drying at his feet, which we

 After sleeping a night in Petrozavotsk, we hopped on to a train again to

 Half a day later we arrived in Veromosk,, and traveled by car to lake Shuezero,

 where we planned 4 days of fishing stay.
 The lodge on the lake was well appointed, complete with its own chapel even.